Are you suffering from hyperthyroidism or do you suspect you have hyperthyroidism?

 We’ve already discussed Iodine (which is available over the counter) but there are other supplements as well.

-If you have hyperthyroidism stick to supplements which tend to support thyroid function such as Zinc and Selenium (16).
+If you have hyperthyroidism stick to supplements that tend to support thyroid function such as zinc and selenium (16).

 Whenever possible you should attempt to target the use of supplements to specific deficiencies in your body.